taoteh1221/Open_Crypto_Tracker/README.txt

 IMPORTANT NOTES: YOU WILL BE PROMPTED TO CREATE AN ADMIN LOGIN (FOR SECURITY OF THE ADMIN AREA), #WHEN YOU FIRST RUN THIS APP#.
 IT'S #HIGHLY RECOMMENDED TO DO THIS IMMEDIATELY#, ESPECIALLY ON PUBLIC FACING / KNOWN SERVERS, #OR SOMEBODY ELSE MAY BEAT YOU TO IT#.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Command to install / upgrade everything automatically on Ubuntu or Raspberry Pi OS (an affordable low power single board computer)...
+Command to install / upgrade everything automatically on Ubuntu or Raspberry Pi (an affordable low power single board computer)...
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Recommended MINIMUM system specs: 1 Gigahertz CPU / 512 Megabytes RAM / HIGH QUALITY 32 Gigabyte MicroSD card (running Nginx or Apache headless with PHP v7.2+)